yesworkflow-org/yw-prototypes/README.md

-    graph.layout               Direction of graph layout: TB, LR, RL, or BT graph.params               SHOW, HIDE, or REDUCE visibility of parameters graph.portlayout           Layout mode for workflow ports: HIDE, RELAX or GROUP graph.view                 Workflow view to render: PROCESS, DATA or COMBINED graph.workflowbox          SHOW or HIDE box around nodes internal to workflow
+    graph.layout               Direction of graph layout: TB, LR, RL, or BT graph.params               SHOW, HIDE, or REDUCE visibility of parameters graph.portlayout           Layout mode for workflow ports: HIDE, RELAX or GROUP graph.subworkflow          Qualified name of (sub)workflow to render graph.title                Graph title (defaults to workflow name) graph.titleposition        Where to place graph titl: TOP, BOTTOM, or HIDE graph.view                 Workflow view to render: PROCESS, DATA or COMBINED graph.workflowbox          SHOW or HIDE box around nodes internal to workflow